Inferninho32/pointsCPT4x4/README.md

 # pointsCPT4x4
- This application solves the scoring problem for the national 4x4 trial championship, counting The points for each stage and calculating the scores by removing the two worst results obtained in each stage.
+ This application solves the scoring problem for the Portuguese 4x4 trial championship, counting The points for each stage and calculating the scores by removing the two worst results obtained in each stage.